hydrogen-music/hydrogen/docs/decisions/0004-drop-drumkit-components.md

 present a hierarchy `Instrument` > `InstrumentComponent` > `InstrumentLayer` where changes in a child do not cause changes on the parent-level.

+To keep the design clean and simple, `InstrumentComponent`s won't have a dedicated id and their name is just a human-readable attribute but no identifier.
+The component will, instead, be selected via its position in the vector of the parent `Instrument`.
+Adding, removing, and moving will create a different _copy_ of the parent `Instrument` in the redo/undo process and the `Instrument` embedded in a `Note` for rendering in `Sampler` does not notice any of those changes.

 ### Consequences

 * `DrumkitComponent` will be dropped.